 Examples include mechanisms for learning that are initially generic mechanisms shared across individuals, and developed by individuals on the basis of their own previously encountered learning experiences, which may be different in different environments for members of the same species.
 Human language learning is a striking example: things learnt at earlier stages make new things learnable that might not be learnable by an individual transferred from a different environment, part way through learning a different language.
-This contrast between genetically specified and individually built capabilities for learning and development was labelled a difference between "pre-configured" and "meta-configured" competences in [Chappell Sloman 2007], summarised in Fig. 3.
-The meta-configured competences are partly specified in the genome but that specification is combined with information abstracted from individual experiences.
-Mathematical development in humans seems to be a special case of growth of such meta-configured competences.
+This contrast between genetically specified and individually built capabilities for learning and development was labelled a difference between "preconfigured" and "meta-configured" competences in [Chappell Sloman 2007], summarised in Fig. 3.
+The meta-configured competences are partly specified in the genome but those partial specifications are combined with information abstracted from individual experiences in various domains, of increasing abstraction and increasing complexity.

+Mathematical development and language development in humans both seem to be special cases of growth of such meta-configured competences.
 Related ideas are in [Karmiloff-Smith 1992].